vtopham/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context API helps to avoid a lot of extra code while props drilling when multiple components across component trees need to access state.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store holds state.
+Reducers take in an action and a data payload and do something with the payload to return a new state without mutating the old state.
+The store is the “single source of truth” because it’s where state lives, where state cannot be mutated.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+While application state is global and can be accessed by anything on state, component state is local.
+It can’t travel up.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux thunk is middleware that allows us to do things asynchronously.
+Action creators can now dispatch actions from asynchronous functions.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I like context API because it’s quick and easy to set up and use, but I have a feeling that i’ll be using redux on the more complicated/large scale apps that I build because the global data is nice.

 ## Project Set Up